jhelovuo/RustDDS/README.md

 The list of standard method return codes specifed by DDS (section 2.2.1.1) is modified, in particaular:

 * The `OK` code is not used to indicate successful operation.
-Success or failure is indicated using the `Result` type.
+Success or failure is indicated using the standard `Result` type.
 * The `TIMEOUT` code is not used.
 Timeouts should be indicated as `Result::Err` or `Option::None`.
 * The generic `ERROR` code should not be used, but a more specific value instead.
 * `NO_DATA` is not used.
 The absence of data should be encoded as `Option::None`.